The Cars vs. Van Halen: The First Six Albums!

 East coast vs. west coast.
 Cool indifference vs. standard cool.

-The Cars and Van Halen are classic bands that released six albums in their original incarnations.
+The Cars and Van Halen are both classic bands that released six albums in their original incarnations.
 Although these two American bands have little in common, such as musical style, flamboyance, and influences, they DO have a lot of similarities, including humorous and ironic lyrics “Can I talk you out of staying here tonight?” vs. “You’re semi good-looking,” iconic videos on MTV, and both bands were local favorites before breaking out, along with, stellar, but radically different lead guitarists.
 Most importantly, in the big picture, both The Cars and Van Halen appealed to listeners outside their respective genres, pretty much a first for rock bands.
 Egos broke up Van Halen, and apathy within the band stalled The Cars.

 Debut Album